How to Install PostgreSQL and phpPgAdmin on Ubuntu 18.04 LTS

 After logging in, you will get this phpPgAdmin dashboard interface:

-The installation of PostgreSQL database with phpPgAdmin on ubuntu 18.04 has been completed successfully.
+Installation of the PostgreSQL database with phpPgAdmin on Ubuntu 18.04 LTS has been completed successfully.